iTasks Logo iTasks

 Rich Text Editor

-Task descriptions deserve more than plain text. iTasks's rich text editor lets you format descriptions with bold, italic, lists, and headings — so your tasks are clear and well-structured.
-Whether you are writing a detailed feature spec or a quick bug report, the editor adapts to your needs without getting in the way.
+Not every description fits into a single line of plain text. iTasks's rich text editor supports bold, italic, lists, and headings, so you can lay a task out clearly.
+Whether you're writing a detailed feature spec or a quick bug report, the editor stays out of your way.

 For development teams, code blocks with syntax highlighting are essential.
 Paste code snippets in JavaScript, Python, TypeScript, Go, and many other languages - iTasks renders them with proper highlighting, making technical tasks readable.
 Need to share API responses?
 The JSON pretty-view automatically formats raw JSON into a clean, collapsible structure that is easy to navigate.